wilburhimself/retrorock-jekyll-theme/README.md

 # retrorock-jekyll-theme

-Retrorock is a succint theme for blogging.
+Retrorock is a succinct theme for blogging.
 It features large and prominent titles and is suited for reading.

 ## Installation